Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Marriott points – transfer to Iberia at a 3:1 ratio

-So you can open the Chase Sapphire Preferred and earn its 50,000 Chase Ultimate Rewards points after meeting minimum spending requirements and transfer them straight to Iberia.
+So you can open the Chase Sapphire Preferred Card and earn its 50,000 Chase Ultimate Rewards points after meeting minimum spending requirements and transfer them straight to Iberia.
 You’d be able to take 3 trips like mine just from that card’s bonus alone!

 How I Used the Points